legedeon/documentation/traitement-images.md

 ## DPI
-Sur un ecran on a des images a 98 dpi
-Une impression se fait a 266 dpi
+Sur un ecran on a des images avec un resolution de 98 dpi Une impression se fait a 266 dpi

 Quand on a une image a 98 dpi si on veux voir a l'ecran comment elle va apparaitre en impression: